-Digital Images and Drawings
+Digital images and drawings

-Each project should be illustrated by at least 10 and no more than 18 digital images.
+Each project should be illustrated by at least 13 and no more than 18 digital images.
+Please include a minimum one image per measure, as well as a site plan, a typical floor plan, and a rendering.
 Emphasis should be placed on graphics that best inform the jurors about the innovative sustainable design solutions that have been developed.
-Include the appropriate credit and caption for each while not mentioning architect or firm.
+Include the appropriate credit and caption for each while not mentioning the architect or firm.
 Ideal images should be in JPEG format, minimum dimensions 2400x1350px.